HafizAhmadHassan/Deep-Learning-Specialization/Neural Network and Deep Learing/readme.md

   4. Architecture

-  5. How it Works
+  5. How It works

   6. Tables

-  7. Conclusion
+  7. Results

 ## 1. Introduction